Background and Process

 LLVM Developers mailing list

-In reply to this post by David Jones via llvm-dev
+In reply to this post by Eric Christopher via llvm-dev

 Thank you for expressing your concerns, but as Chandler mentioned, we’ve already extensively discussed this in email threads over the last several years.